jenkinsci/job-dsl-plugin/RELEASING.md

 * Edit gradle.properties to strip -SNAPSHOT from version: _vi gradle.properties_
 * Set `compatibleSinceVersion` to the new version if deprecated features have been removed
 * Update the release notes, set the release date: `* 1.14 (Mar 31 2013)`
+* Update any references to the version in the documentation, e.g. in `IDE-Support.md`
 * Ensure everything is checked in: _git commit -am "Releasing 1.14"_
 * Ensure you have your Jenkins credentials in ~/.jenkins-ci.org: _cat ~/.jenkins-ci.org_
 ```